sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 Here's a [link to my project video output][video2]

-In the last frame both balck cars in the vicinity are detected.
+In the last frame both black cars in the vicinity are detected.

 ---

 ### Discussion

 - The biggest issue that i faced was since i was calling the Hog Sub Sampling Window Search with 4 different scales/points, the turn around time to get the actual output video even from an Amazon EC2 GPU instance was around 43 minutes.
-This caused minor updates to take a long time to produce tangible results.
-Outputs from the test video were usually fine, but were not always reflective of the laeger project video.
+This caused even minor updates to take a long time to produce tangible results.
+Outputs from the test video were usually fine, but were not always reflective of the larger project video.

 - I need to use Grid Search CV in my project to get a better model.

-- I shoudl also try other models such as Decision Tree Classifier.
+- I should also try other models such as Decision Tree Classifier.

 - I notice that in the project video, oncoming traffic sometimes gets detected as well.
 This can be avoided by not doing a sliding window search across the entire width of the image.
 We should use a combination of finding appropriate lanes to search for **vehicles of interest**.
 On the other hand, a road without a divider, we even need to be cognizant of the oncoming traffic as well.